-- A very nifty drawing tool.
+- The free version includes a nifty drawing tool.
 If you have a drawing pad or likewise, you can add pretty elaborate and unique illustrations to your video.

-- A variety of export presets with an emphasis on social media.
+- There’s a variety of export presets with an emphasis on social media.
 No more searching the net for the best Instagram video size, best YouTube video upload format, etc.